soshay/TwitterHealth/README.md

 # TwitterHealth
-In short: this is an award-winning model that predicts health outcomes given Twitter LDA frequencies.

-In long: this project was developed in response to a graduate-level machine learning competition at the University of Pennsylvania.
+This project was developed in response to a graduate-level machine learning competition at the University of Pennsylvania.

 The data in training_data.csv was provided as training data for the competition.
 Within are 1019 observations of county-level Twitter habits.
 These observations include the following: the FIPS code of the county in question, twenty-one demographic features of the county, and 2000 LDA frequences corresponding to the topics that that county had been tweeting about.
 The target of the challenge was to predict nine real-valued health outcomes given these demographic and LDA features.